acch/tinysync/README.md

 ### Docker deployment

 The preferred method for setting up the Tinysync server is by running a container from the pre-built [Docker](https://www.docker.com) image [acch/tinysync](https://hub.docker.com/r/acch/tinysync).
-Note that you will need to supply your public SSH key when running the container.
+You will need to supply your public SSH key when running the container.

 Using plain [Docker](https://docs.docker.com/engine/reference/run):